-To send a set of bracketed files to Lightroom for HDR processing, select two or more photos in Lightroom's Library module, and choose Merge with HDR Standalone 2020 from the File > Plug-in Extras menu.

-When you access ON1 HDR 2020 through the
+To send a set of bracketed files to Lightroom for HDR processing, select two or more photos in Lightroom's Library module, and choose Merge with HDR Standalone 2021 from the File > Plug-in Extras menu.
+Your bracketed set will be exported to ON1 HDR for processing.
+When you have completed your editing and click Done, your merged HDR file will be saved in the format chosen in the Export Options dialog box.